 Starting with the basic, Mobility Work CMMS is your most reliable partner when talking about recording, tracking and analyzing maintenance department safety records, checking expiration dates on the employees’ certificates on safety trainings, comparing employees’ safety skills and establishing standards operating procedures (SOPs).
 The last ones, often combined with safety checklists, are of critical importance and can be easily attached to any work order, accompanied by images, graphics, or any other type of additional documents.

-Use Your CMMS to Establish Electrical Standards and Obtain the Needed Licenses
+Use Your CMMS to Establish Electrical Standards

 In every country there are different electrical standards indicating the level of criticality.
 To mitigate the risk of accidents, every installation can be labeled with the right standard in the CMMS to inform technicians.
 For example, below are mentioned some of the electrical standards available in France: